prachurjyaghy/Physical-Design-using-OpenLANE-SKY130/THEORY_SESSIONS.md

 8. Provide necessary output capacitances
 9. Necessary simulation commands (.tran, .dc)
 10. Feed all the inputs to characterization software **GUNA** (Timing, Noise and Power characterization models will be created)

+### 4. General timing characterization parameters

+#### 4.1 TIming threshold definitions
+1. Threshold is calculated using the 20% of high / low values
+2. Rise and fall is calculated using the 50% of the high and low values

+## DAY 3: Design lib cell using Magic layout and ngspice characterization

+### 1. SPICE deck creation for CMOS inverter
+1. SPICE deck creation
+2. Switching threshold Vm.
+3. CMOS inverter robustness
+4. Static and dynamic simulation of CMOS inverter

+### 2. CMOS layout fabrication process
+1. Using a 16-mask CMOS process from creating substrate to etching metal layers and then protecting it
+2. Create active region
+3. N & P well formation
+4. Gate formation
+5. LDD formation
+6. Source and Drain formation
+7. Formation of contacts and interconnects
+8. Higher level metal formation

+## DAY 4: Pre-timing layout analysis and importance of good clock tree

+### 1. Delay tables
+1. Delay tables helps to create the propagation delays from one logic cell to another

+### 2. Crosstalk and clock net shielding
+1. Crosstalk happens when there is a long parallel wire and no driver in it.
+The distance can cause coupling connections and the agressor can change the victim's logic.
+2. Clock net shielding is protection from the clock net reduce crosstalk or coupling
+3. Timing analysis with real clocks considers the actual delays in the nets for both the SETUP and HOLD as the clock gets created after CTS.
+STA is performed on the routed netlist with real clocks.